Infrared finite scattering theory: Amplitudes and soft theorems

-In QED, where the analogous memory Fock representations $\Fock^\EM_{\Delta}$ are labeled by the electromagnetic memory $\Delta^\EM_{A}(\hat x)$, Faddeev and Kulish successfully assembled these states together with states of the charged field to obtain a Hilbert space of physical states which ``scatters into itself'' under evolution \cite{Kulish:1970ut,Chen_2009_I,Chen_2009_II}.
-Thus, an $S$-matrix can be defined on this Faddeev-Kulish Hilbert space \cite{Gabai:2016kuf,Duch:2019wpf}.
+In QED, where the analogous memory Fock representations $\Fock^\EM_{\Delta}$ are labeled by the electromagnetic memory $\Delta^\EM_{A}(\hat x)$, Faddeev and Kulish \cite{Kulish:1970ut} (based on the earlier work of \cite{Dollard,Chung_1965,Greco:1967zza}) successfully assembled these states together with states of the charged field to obtain a Hilbert space of physical states.
 This construction relies on the existence of conserved charges associated with the generators of the infinite-dimensional, asymptotic symmetry group --- the group of ``large gauge transformations'' at infinity \cite{KP-EM-match}.
-The Faddeev-Kulish Hilbert space corresponds to eigenstates of these conserved charges.
+The Faddeev-Kulish Hilbert spaces are constructed by correlating the massive charged field states\footnote{As emphasized in \cite{Dollard,Dybalski:2017mip}, the charged fields themselves must also be appropriately ``dressed'' with their asymptotic Coulomb fields.} with states of electromagnetic radiation with the appropriate memory to construct eigenstates of these conserved charges (see e.g, \cite{PSW-IR}).
+Due to the conservation of these ``large gauge'' charges, the Faddeev-Kulish Hilbert space ``scatters into itself'' under evolution; see also \cite{Chen_2009_I,Chen_2009_II}.
+Thus, an $S$-matrix can be defined on the Faddeev-Kulish Hilbert space \cite{Gabai:2016kuf,Duch:2019wpf}.
 While this construction yields a suitable space of physical states in massive QED, it was shown in \cite{PSW-IR} that it cannot be extended to QED with massless charged fields, Yang-Mills theories, or quantum gravity.
 In the gravitational case, the relevant symmetry group is the infinite-dimensional Bondi-van der Burg-Metzner-Sachs (BMS) group and the analogous Faddeev-Kulish construction would be to construct eigenstates of the conserved\footnote{Conservation of the BMS charges was proven in \cite{CE,Henneaux:2018gfi,KP-EM-match,KP-GR-match,Mohamed:2021rfg,Mohamed:2023jwv}} supermomentum given by

 where $f(\hat{x})$ is a function on the $2$-sphere and first term on the right hand side of \cref{eq:Qi0f} is the ``null memory'' \cite{Christ_nonlin_mem} and the second term is determined by the memory